 Therefore, all believers make up the Body of Christ and are called to ministry leadership, both lay and ordained.
 In the United Methodist tradition, we have a clear sense of vision that when realized by all members results that “God has used our church to save persons, heal relationships, transform social structures and spread scriptural holiness, thereby changing the world.
 In order to be truly alive, we embrace Jesus’ mandate to love God and to love our neighbor and to make disciples of all peoples.”
 (BOD ¶121)

 The United Methodist Church seeks to fulfill its global mission through the Spirit-given servant ministries of all Christians.
 As a part of this mission, lay servant ministries focuses upon two key elements of leadership development within the conference:

 The training that is offered and explained more fully within this website focuses on four key elements of lay servant ministries in support of the local church: local lay servant, certified lay servant, certified lay speaker and certified lay minister.
 Each is defined more fully below.
-You can also download a quick fact sheet that explains the difference in lay servant ministries.
-View the Lay Servant Ministries guidebook.
+View the Great Plains Lay Servant Ministries Guidebook.

 A CLS (formally LLS) through study and training, takes on additional responsibilities in service within the local church (or beyond the local church or charge) and is prepared to provide leadership and service in many forms including:

 A CLSp is a professing member of a local church or charge who is called and equipped to serve the church in pulpit supply at the request of the pastor with the written consent of the presiding district superintendent.
 While lay speakers can be engaged in a variety of ministries their purpose is to compliment and support pastors.
 The CLSp will preach the Word when the pastor in unavailable or at the request of the pastor as approved by the district superintendent.